Lance-Starkie/gejak-digital-board/README.md

 Winning and Losing

-The game ends when two files are full or 1 tile away from being full.
-Full or nearly full flanks do not count toward ending the game.
+The game ends when three files are full or 1 tile away from being full.
 Whoever has the most pieces wins!